chenyixinabel/Test-CompoundEyes/README.md

 3. Run test/mat2xlsx.m to facilitate charting on the evaluation results.
 This could be done by calling mat2xlsx('/home/username/test/results', 'results\_s\_1d0\_p\_0d5', {'avg\_ac\_mat', 'avg\_map\_mat', 'all\_time', 'avg\_\all\_time', 'avg\_pre\_proc\_time', 'avg\_proc\_time'}) in Matlab.

 ## The Effect of different combinations of feature extractors
+Due to the flexibility of CompoundEyes, we could theoretically employ an arbitrary number of feature extractors.
+At this phase, seven feature extractors have been implemented.
+We are curious about the performance of different combinations of them, in terms of accuracy and detection speed.

+With the results produced by previous experiments, we could evaluate the accuracy of all the possible combinations as follows:
+1. Change the configurations in combination\_test.m, all\_det\_num = 7, category\_num = 24, all\_data\_path = '/home/username/dataset/Test\_s\_1.0\_p\_0.5', all\_save\_path = '/home/username/Test\_combine/', save\_file\_name = 'combine\_s\_1d0\_p\_0d5.mat', save\_loc = '/home/username/test/combine\_results/'.
+Make sure that these directories exist.
+2. Run combination\_test.m in Matlab.

+After the evaluation of all the possible combinations, we are aware of the best combinations given the number of feature extractors.
+Next, we want to the detection speed of these combinations.
+This could be done by the following steps:

 ## The Effect of r and k